Journal

 • Overestimating internal bandwidth.

-• Buying without governance owner.
+• Buying without a governance owner.

 When to seek external clarity

 If cross-functional conflict blocks decision closure, external facilitation can compress tradeoffs and lock an implementation path quickly.
+Use Clarity Sprint when the decision affects launch timing, systems architecture, or operating model.
+Use Decide Now if the first question is whether this is a live high-stakes call or a monitor-only issue.

 Bottom line